prikrylm/HappySTM/README.md

 # HappySTM
-Simple firmware for STM32 BluePill for HappyPedals (3axis 2buttons, callibration)
+Simple firmware for STM32 BluePill for HappyPedals or any other 3axis 2buttons device.